jekyll/minima/_posts/2020-10-04-habit-tracker.md

 3. Enter the date (preferably a Monday because the sheet also tracks weekly habits)

-4. Enter 1 if you succeeded the habit, 0 if not
+4. Enter 1 if you succeeded, 0 if not

 ![Get started to track your habits](/assets/img/get-started-habit-tracker.png)

-In case you get stuck, shoot me an e-mail at j.siddharth24@gmail.com.
+In case you get stuck, shoot me an e-mail at j.siddharth24@gmail.com